marklogic/marklogic-mule-connector/docs/reading.md

 The "Read Documents" operation can be added to a flow in Anypoint Studio from the "MarkLogic" module in the Mule Palette.
 The operation provides a number of fields and dropdowns for configuring which documents are read and what is returned for each document.

+## Accessing inline help

-Upon clicking into each text field, Anypoint will display a small information icon to the left of the field.
+Upon clicking into each text field in the "Read Documents" operation, Anypoint will display a small information icon to the left of the field.
 You can hover over this to view a description of the text field.
 For dropdown fields, you can hover over the dropdown to view a description of the field.
 The sections below provide additional information on how to use this operation.

 ## Specifying a query